iManojrk/Talent-Management-Mocks/README.md

 - `mocks/app.js` / `mocks/router.js` – shell, navigation, and hash routing.
 - `mocks/screens/orgchart.js` – Succession Org Chart markup and modal wiring.
 - `mocks/state.js` – simple in-memory state stub preserved for future enhancements.
+- `mocks/screens/talent-assessment-standard-questions.js` – CTA-driven staging tab that reveals the full questions layout reused from Create Talent Planning Cycle (Proposed).

 ## TODO

 1. Add Manage Successors Screenshot
-2. Org CHart add tabs on the top and the bottom
+2. Org Chart add tabs on the top and the bottom
 3. Standard questions
 4. PDF for plan
 5. ondemand custom questions

+create a new tab called talent assessment standard questions

+after elias's talent card, add a new section for All the successors with their readiness levels After that add the talent card for each successor